Brett-Kennedy/ClassificationThresholdTuner/README.md

 In a binary classification problem, AUROC evaluates how well the model tends to give higher probability for the positive class to records of the positive class.
 That is, it looks at the rank order of the probabilities (not the actual probabilities, and not the class predictions).

 F1 Score, on the other hand, looks at the class predictions, not considering the probabilities behind them.
+Similarly for precision, recall, MCC (Mathew's Correlation Coeficient) and several other metrics.

 Other metrics, such as Brier Score and Log-Loss look at the probabilities themselves.
+These may be the most relevant, though to optimize these, we often first work to ensure the probabilities are well-ranked (the AUROC is optimized), and then calibrate the model in post-processing, though tuning the model to produce accurate probabilities is also common.

-But, to create class predictions from probabilities, it's necessary only that the rank order of the probabilites is good.
+To create class predictions from probabilities, it's necessary only that the rank order of the probabilites is good.
 If the AUROC is high, it will be possible to create a set of class predictions with a high F1 score.

 However, it's also possible to have a high AUROC and low F1 Score, or a high F1 Score and low AUROC.
 The former is likely due to a poor choice of threshold.
+This can occur, for example, where the data is imbalanced and the AUROC curve hugs the y-axis.
+This can create an asymetric curve, where the optimal F1 score (or other such metrics) are found using threhsolds other than 0.5.

 The latter is likely due to a particuarly good choice of threhsold (where most thresholds would perform poorly).

+AUROC averages over all possible thresholds.
+In practice, only use 1.
+AUROC still useful metric, but can be misleading if use a sub-optimal threshold.

+These are for metrics that check all probabilities.
+It may be more relevant to look at the top k predictions, to look at the lift etc, depending on the project.

+## Metrics based on labels
+All metrics derived from confusion matrix.
+If are probabilities, these are based on the threshold (so each record has a single class preiction, which may be correct or not).

 ## APIs
 The tool provides five APIs: